eblerjana/genotyping-pipelines/prepare-vcf-MC/README.md

 # Create PanGenie-ready VCF from Minigraph-Cactus VCF

-This pipeline was used in the HPRC paper (https://www.nature.com/articles/s41586-023-05896-x) in order to generate PanGenie-ready VCFs from the Minigraph-Cactus VCFs (produced based on ``vg decompose``.
+This pipeline was used in the HPRC paper (https://www.nature.com/articles/s41586-023-05896-x) in order to generate PanGenie-ready VCFs from the Minigraph-Cactus VCFs for human (produced based on ``vg decompose``.

 ## What the pipeline can do